 Mexican Car Brands

-The Mexican industry does not ignore such an important industry as mechanical engineering.
-Many factories are concentrated in the north and center of the country, where vehicles of various brands and types are produced.
-In particular, Mexicans collect cars, trucks, specialized and passenger cars of the world’s leading brands.
+Mexican industry does not ignore such an important branch as mechanical engineering.
+In the north and in the center of the country, there are many factories where cars of various brands and types are produced.
+In particular, Mexicans assemble cars, trucks, and specialized and passenger vehicles of the world’s leading brands.
 Among them are Mercedes Benz, BMW, General Motors, Nissan, FORD, Honda, VW, Chrysler, Toyota, and others.
-There is a small share of their enterprises, among which Mastretta design stands out.
-It launches the author’s Mastretta MXT supercar.
+There is also a small share of its own companies, among which Mastretta’s design stands out.
+It produces the signature supercar, the Mastretta MXT.

-Mexican car brands include DINA, Inferno Exotic Car, Zacua, Solana.
-The list of defunct companies includes Mastretta, Mexicana de Autobuses, S.A. de C.V.
-(MASA), Vehículos Automotores Mexicanos.
+Mexican car brands include DINA, Inferno Exotic Car, Zacua, and Solana.
+Mastretta, Mexicana de Autobuses, S.A. de C.V.
+(MASA), and Vehículos Automotores Mexicanos are listed as non-existent.

 DINA